...the best investment you can make

-LE GROUPE SOLROC has a team of seasoned engineers able to provide physical condition assessment including repairs and/or replacement works estimate required within the short, medium and long terms.
+SOLROC Group has a team of seasoned engineers able to provide physical condition assessment including repairs and/or replacement works estimate required within the short, medium and long terms.

-LE GROUPE SOLROC engineers can also carry out exterior façade inspections and underground garage assessments required by the loi 122 that requires building owners to have the aforementioned inspections carried out specifically by an engineer.
+SOLROC Group engineers can also carry out exterior façade inspections and underground garage assessments required by the loi 122 that requires building owners to have the aforementioned inspections carried out specifically by an engineer.